kintone-workshops/React-x-REST-API-Workshop/README.md

 _Clone the Repo & Install Dependencies_ 💪

 First, clone the [kintone-workshops/React-x-REST-API-Workshop](https://github.com/kintone-workshops/React-x-REST-API-Workshop) repo!  🚀
-Then go inside the folder & install the dependencies!
+Then go inside the folders & install the dependencies!

+⚡ Two terminal windows are required for this workshop.

+### Terminal 1

 ```shell
 cd Downloads